syncsrc/SLOTSCREAMER/readme.md

 That's it, your usb3380 reference board is now a SLOTSCREAMER

 Notes for the PP3380:
 ====================
+You have to bridge jumper 3 to connect the eeprom.

+The PP3380 uses the 3.3Vaux power rail by default (blue LED on the card will light up when power is present).
+Unfortunately, this power rail is optional in some configurations (such as SFF-8639) and may not be available.
+If power cannot be supplied to the 3.3Vaux input, The PP3380 appears to be reconfigurable to use main 3.3V power by moving a surface mount resistor.

 The PP3380 may have a larger eeprom that requires two-byte addressing, which PlxCm doesn't do by default.
 In that case use PlxEe and specify the address width and file to load.
-You also have to bridge jumper 3 to connect the eeprom.
 * cd Samples/PlxEe
 * make
 * ./App/PlxEe -w 2 -l slotscreamer.bin